liuguoyou/Learning-to-Incorporate-Texture-Saliency-Adaptive-Attention-to-Image-Cartoonization/vgg19_weight/README.md

-put the vgg19.npy file into this directory.
+download and put vgg19.npy file into this directory for training and inference.